 Knowing something had to change, Justin sought help and got sober.
 But defeating addiction was just the start of his journey of endurance and revelation.
-Committed to becoming whole, he fought through his cynicism about counseling in order to resolve his underlying pain and rise above his past.
+Committed to becoming whole, he fought through his cynicism about men and counseling in order to resolve his underlying pain and rise above his past.

-Justin’s raw narrative is a dark yet hopeful outpouring of one man’s battle toward emotional health through self-awareness and therapy.
+Justin’s raw narrative is a dark yet hopeful outpouring of his battle toward emotional health through self-awareness and therapy.
 Pairing each trauma with the treatment plan that helped him discover it, he presents an engaging and healing window into his ongoing recovery.
 And with unflinching honesty, he offers an encouraging and powerful message on the importance of inner validation.

 The Righteous Rage of a Ten-Year-Old Boy is an invigorating true story.
 If you like tales of overcoming hardship, and gaining tools to improve your own life, then you’ll love Justin B. Long’s inspirational memoir.

 Click here to read a free excerpt from the book!

 Excerpt from Chapter 2 of The Righteous Rage of a Ten-Year-Old Boy by Justin B. Long.

 I sat in the black leather chair in my therapist’s office, trembling with anger and indignation.
 My lizard brain just wanted to smash things, to burn off my feelings with mindless violence.
 While I rarely gave in, I wanted to learn how to grow past such urges and stop living as a victim of my emotions.
 It was my third session, and we were starting to work on specific things.
 It was good, but it was painful, too.